 Apple restricted support for Windows x64 to a few Macs, click the link to see the list.
 If you have unsupported hardware and receive this error here is how to fix it.

 Fix for Boot Camp x64 is Unsupported on this Computer Model

 You will need to go back to the drive that had the Windows Support files in them.
 Go to the Drivers folder | then Apple.
 Right click on BootCamp64.msi and go to Properties.

 Go to the Compatablity tab and check the box for Run this program in compatablity mode for.
 It will be preset to Previous version of Windows.
 Click OK to continue.

 Next head over to the Start Search and type in CMD and right click on the CMD.EXE and select Run as administrator.

 When the command prompt opens type in the drive letter for your external drive and the path to BootCamp64.msi.
 Hit enter to start the install process.

 Run through the Boot Camp installation and restart your computer.

-Make sure you install all your Windows updates especially all new drivers for your Mac hardware.
-If you want to go back to your Mac OS X just restart the computer and hold down the alt key and select the Mac Hard drive.
-If you have that error, this one, Boot Camp x64 is unsupported on this computer model it is because you installed Windows 7/Vista x64, make sure you follow the steps above on how to get around it.
+Make sure you install all your Windows updates especially any updates to the Apple Software.
+If you want to go back to OSX, just restart the computer and hold down the alt key and select the Mac Hard drive.